soulspace-org/domain-driven-design-model/README.md

 # Domain Driven Design Model
 A concept model of the patterns of domain driven design (DDD) for [Overarch](https://github.com/soulspace-org/overarch).

+*The domain driven design model has been integrated in the [Overarch Models](https://github.com/lsolbach/overarch-models) repository.
+It is maintained there with other models on software development.*

 ## Documentation generated from the model
 * [List of Views](docs/views.md)